 Motivated by these recent progress, in this work, based on first-principles calculations, we systematically investigate the electronic, magnetic, and transport properties of 1$T$-CrTe$_{2}$, in both bulk and 2D monolayer limits.
 We show that the monolayer 1$T$-CrTe$_{2}$ is dynamically stable, and has a low exfoliation energy, comparable to other existing 2D materials.
 The FM ordering is robust in the monolayer limit.
-Our Monte Carlo simulation shows that the Curie temperature for monolayer can still be above the room temperature.
-For both bulk and monolayer, we find that the magnetization prefers an in-plane direction that preserves a vertical mirror.
+Our Monte Carlo simulation shows that the Curie temperature for monolayer is still quite high $> 200$ K. For both bulk and monolayer, we find that the magnetization prefers an in-plane direction that preserves a vertical mirror.
 As a result, the anomalous Hall effect is fully suppressed in the ground state of these systems, and can only be made non-vanishing by breaking this mirror symmetry.
 We discuss two methods to turn on the anomalous Hall transport, by re-orienting the magnetization (e.g., by an applied magnetic field) and by applying an uniaxial strain.
 These are verified by our calculation of the intrinsic anomalous Hall conductivity, of which the obtained values are comparable to typical transition metal ferromagnets.
 Our results provide useful guidance to explore an intriguing magnetic material.
-The robust room-temperature magnetism and the sensitive dependence of transport (on external field and strain) will open opportunities for the design of novel sensors and functional devices at nanoscale.
+The robust ferromagnetism and the sensitive dependence of transport (on external field and strain) will open opportunities for the design of novel sensors and functional devices at nanoscale.